-Binomial CNGA Committee for Geographical Names in Australasia.
+CNGA Committee for Geographical Names in Australasia.

-Colon is used to direct attention to matter (such as a list, an grammatical structure of a sentence.
+Colon : is used to direct attention to matter (such as a list, an explanation, a quotation, or amplification) that follows.

-Comma is used to indicate the separation of elements within the is used to indicate a break in the thought or structure of a Dash sentence.
+Comma , is used to indicate the separation of elements within the grammatical structure of a sentence.

+Dash - is used to indicate a break in the thought or structure of a sentence.